rlc hello world

 return 0

-is { InstallerSelectLocation{ path: "some_valid_path" }, InstallerInstallExperimentalContent{ dot_it: true } }
+{ InstallerSelectLocation{ path: "some_valid_path" }, InstallerInstallExperimentalContent{ do_it: true } }

 @classes